-The accountability for the Internal Audit function resides with the Chief Audit Officer ('CAO') who reports to the Chief Executive Officer.
-The independence of the CAO is assured through a direct reporting line into the Chair of the Audit Committee.
+Accountability for the Internal Audit function resides with the Chief Audit Officer (CAO).
+The independence of the CAO is assured through a direct reporting line into the Chair of the Audit Committee, with day-to-day reporting to the Chief Executive Officer.
 The Internal Audit Function provides independent and objective assurance on the internal control environment and focuses assurance on the design and operating effectiveness of governance processes, risk management procedures and internal control.
 The Audit Committee is responsible for ensuring that the Internal Audit function remains independent, effective, and fit for purpose.